bravecollective/core/conf/README.md

 ### WebCore Static Files Settings

-WebCore enables serving and compiling static files from a specifc folder in you core setup.
+WebCore enables serving and compiling static files from a specific folder in you core setup.
 These settings should not need to be changed, but are documented here for completeness.

 #### web.static